Heart-warming! Experience the wonder of Japanese food with Aizu's local cuisine! [Fukushima Prefecture]

 Dengaku

-Dengaku, which is now widely known throughout the country, is said to have originated during the Sengoku period when samurai would grill skewered ingredients and eat them.
+Dengaku, now widely known throughout Japan, is said to have originated in the Sengoku period when samurai grilled ingredients on skewers.

-Aizu-Wakamatsu was a famous miso producing area, so dengaku was made with miso.
-Nowadays, many restaurants have devised their own unique versions of dengaku, allowing you to enjoy them in your own unique way.
+Aizu-Wakamatsu was a famous production area for miso, so dengaku was made with miso.
+Today, various restaurants are offering their own unique versions of dengaku.

 Mitsutaya, a long-established miso brewery that has been in business since 1834, has converted its miso storehouse into a restaurant and is renowned for its dengaku.
 The popular "Dengaku Course" costs 1,150 yen for 7 skewers of 6 types of miso, and involves dipping konjac and tofu in miso.
 What's great is that they offer 5 types of their own miso, including sweet miso and yuzu miso, to match the ingredients